sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 While we’re waiting for JavaScript to get native immutability, there are two non-exclusive ways we can make our lives easier today:

-- prevent mutations;
+- prevent mutation;
 - simplify object updates.

 I> The [JavaScript records & tuples proposal](https://github.com/tc39/proposal-record-tuple) that introduces deeply immutable object-like (`Record`s) and array-like (`Tuple`s) structures is now in Stage 2.

-**Preventing mutations** is good because it’s so easy to miss them during code reviews, and then spend many hours debugging weird issues.
+**Preventing mutation** is good because it’s so easy to miss them during code reviews, and then spend many hours debugging weird issues.

-One way to prevent mutations is to use a linter, and ESLint has several plugins that try to do just that.
+One way to prevent mutation is to use a linter, and ESLint has several plugins that try to do just that.

-T> The [eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) plugin disallows any mutations, except for local variables in functions.
-This is a great idea because it prevents bugs caused by the mutation of shared objects but allows us to use mutations locally.
+T> The [eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) plugin disallows any mutation, except for local variables in functions.
+This is a great idea because it prevents bugs caused by the mutation of shared objects but allows us to use mutation locally.
 Unfortunately, it breaks even in simple cases, such as a mutation occurring inside `forEach()`.

 I> We talk about linting in the [Lint your code](#linting) chapter.

-Another way to prevent mutations is to mark all objects and arrays as read-only in TypeScript.
+Another way to prevent mutation is to mark all objects and arrays as read-only in TypeScript.

 For example, using the `readonly` modifier in TypeScript: